mfl28/BoundingBoxEditor/README.md

 * Tag bounding boxes using tags defined in the Pascal VOC format (truncated, difficult, occluded, pose: *, action: *)
 * Color-coded, searchable and fully dynamic object categories

-## Using Annotations for Object Detection
-After having created annotations for your images, you can use the saved bounding boxes as ground-truths in the training and evaluation of neural networks in order to perform object-detection tasks.
-How this can be done for any kind of labeled objects using Python and the [Pytorch](https://pytorch.org/) deep learning library is shown exemplarily in the [Humpback Whale Fluke Detection - Jupyter notebook](https://nbviewer.jupyter.org/github/mfl28/MachineLearning/blob/master/notebooks/Humpback_Whale_Fluke_Detection.ipynb) which you can find in my [Machine Learning repo](https://github.com/mfl28/MachineLearning).

 ## Latest Release ![GitHub release](https://img.shields.io/github/v/release/mfl28/BoundingBoxEditor)
 Download the latest release of *Bounding Box Editor* for your operating system from the links below.
-The files are zipped, custom runtime images (created using the [Badass JLink plugin](https://github.com/beryx/badass-jlink-plugin)) that contain binaries to start the application on your system.
+The files are zipped, custom runtime images (created using the [Badass JLink plugin](https://github.com/beryx/badass-jlink-plugin)) that contain binaries (inside the `image/bin/` folder) to start the application on your system.

 | OS            |
 | ------------- |